Danghor/treehop-rag/README.md

 ### Embedding Preliminary
-The repository comes with evaluate embedding database, activate git lfs to pull the data:
+This repository comes with evaluate embedding database, activate git lfs to clone the repository using `git lfs clone [LINK_TO_REPO]`, or pull the data under the existing repository using:
 ```sh
 git lfs pull
 ```